 - 14. Recognize the threat of antimicrobial resistance, especially in the treatment of noncommunicable diseases such as cancer and commit to integrated strategies that safeguard the effectiveness of antimicrobials across health systems; - 15.
-Recognize the need for integrated, well-financed and functioning health systems to prevent, screen, diagnose, treat and care for people living with, or at elevated risk of, noncommunicable diseases and mental health conditions, focusing on primary care, while recognizing the importance of well-functioning referral systems to connect primary health care with secondary and tertiary health care for conditions that require specialized services; - 16.
-Acknowledge that all stakeholders share responsibility and can contribute to creating an environment conducive to preventing and controlling noncommunicable diseases and promoting mental health and well-being, and recognize the need to bring together governments, civil society and the [ADD: relevant] private sector to mobilize all available resources, as appropriate, for the implementation of national responses [ADD:, while giving due regard to managing conflicts of interest];
+Recognize the need for integrated, well-financed and functioning health systems to prevent, screen, diagnose, treat and care for people living with, or at elevated risk of, noncommunicable diseases and mental health conditions, focusing on primary care, while recognizing the importance of well-functioning referral systems to connect primary health care with secondary and tertiary health care for conditions that require specialized services;

+16. Acknowledge that [ADD: Member States and] all stakeholders [DEL: share responsibility and] [ADD: are subject to obligations to the right to health and health-related human rights, and when aligned with health] can contribute to creating an environment conducive to preventing and controlling noncommunicable diseases and promoting mental health and well-being, and recognize the need to bring together governments, civil society and the [ADD: relevant] private sector to mobilize all available resources, as appropriate, for the implementation of national responses [ADD:, while giving due regard to managing conflicts of interest];

 Rationale: Qualifying industry participation is important to managing conflicts of interest in public health policy while supporting the positive contributions.
+Member States are responsible for safeguarding people's right to health.